The second trimester of pregnancy - what tests to take

 What Other Tests Might Be Offered?

-During a woman's pregnancy, medical professionals may prescribe further tests depending on risk factors, her personal medical history, and the medical histories of her partner.
-If your child is susceptible to any inherited diseases, it is imperative that you consult a genetic counselor.
+During pregnancy, medical professionals may prescribe further tests depending on risk factors, your personal medical history, and the medical histories of your partner.
+When there is a concern about inherited conditions, some families also turn to information about genetic analysis to better understand the process.

 Among the available screening or diagnostic tests are those for: